openshift-for-developers/hello/README.md

 The response message can be set by using the RESPONSE environment variable.
-You will need to edit the pod definition and add an environment variable to the container definition and run the new pod.
+You will need to edit the pod definition and add an environment variable to the container definition and run the new pod..